highbyte/dotnet-6502/tools/vscode-extension/README.md

 When using `"debugAdapter": "emulator"` (launch) or `"request": "attach"`:

 1. The emulator host starts with: `--enableExternalDebug --debug-port 6502 --system C64 --start --waitForSystemReady --loadPrg <path>`
+   - The emulator defaults the TCP debug bind address to `127.0.0.1`.
+   - The extension defaults `debugHost` to `127.0.0.1` too, but you can override it for remote attach scenarios.
 2. The emulator starts the specified system (e.g., C64)
 3. Waits for the system to be ready (BASIC prompt appears)
 4. Loads the PRG file into memory at the address specified in the file